KyberNetwork/KyberSwap/README.md

 The wallet is developed on `Nodejs`, we assume users have it installed in their environment. *We suggest to use Node v7.3.0*
 ```
 npm install
+npm install web3@1.0.0-beta.18
 ```
+We have the second install command due to web3 is unstable now

 ## Run in development mode (kovan chain)
 ```